Richard Gere as Julian Kaye, high-price L.A. escort

 Julian’s unique gray leather belt coordinates with his gray leather loafers, worn with black socks to continue the leg line of his dark trousers.

-Julian’s Cartier Tank Americaine is a timepiece befitting a man of his wealth and era.
+Julian’s tank watch, suggested to be either Cartier or Omega, is a timepiece befitting a man of his wealth and era.
 Hardly ashamed to flash his status, Julian wears his watch with the dial facing inward, a style typically preferred by ex-military operatiors (which he might be) or people trying to conceal their luxury accessories (which he assured he is not!)

 Julian also sports a pair of large sunglasses with light tortoiseshell frames and brown gradient lenses, almost certainly an Armani product and one of the few items Julian wears that nods to the excessively wide fashions of the late ’70s.